Best embroidery hoops and tapestry frames

 What is an embroidery hoop?

-Embroidery hoops consist of an inner and outer ring which holds the fabric between them to give you a nice taut surface to make your stitches through.
+Embroidery hoops consist of an inner and outer ring, which hold the fabric between them to give you a nice, taut surface to make your stitches through.

 What is an embroidery frame?

-Embroidery frames usually stretch fabric between the top and bottom bars of the tapestry frame and often let you roll and scroll the fabric to help manage tension on larger projects.
+Embroidery frames stretch fabric between the top and bottom bars, often letting you roll or scroll for tension control.

-With both embroidery hoops and tapestry frames, you will need to hold them in one hand, leaving you free to stitch with the other.
+With both hoops and tapestry frames, you hold the frame in one hand, leaving the other free to stitch.

 What is an embroidery stand?

-The stands clamp onto your embroidery hoop or tapestry frame, holding it in place and leaving both hands free to stitch.
-You can have one above and one below the embroidery hoop or tapestry frame, to work the stab and stitch method which makes needlework so much faster once you get the hang of it!
+The stands clamp onto your embroidery hoop or tapestry frame to hold it steady.
+This leaves both hands free to stitch.
+You can place one above and one below the hoop for the stab-and-stitch method.
+It feels much faster once you get into the rhythm.

 How to use an embroidery hoop

 Embroidery hoops come with an outer and an inner ring.
-By securing your fabric between the two layers, you can keep it taunt which makes it easier to stitch on.
+By securing your fabric between the two layers, you can keep it taut, which makes it easier to stitch on.

 Step 1